Run Tracking (Create / Refresh / Delete)

 .count

-Latest rows_count (if tracked)
+Latest row_counts (if tracked)

-.select("DISTINCT ON (mat_view_definition_id) mat_view_definition_id, rows_count, created_at")
+.select("DISTINCT ON (mat_view_definition_id) mat_view_definition_id, meta->>'row_count_before' AS row_count_before, created_at")

 .where(status: :success)